 ⚡ Active-Step Relative Filters

-These three filters are mutually exclusive — only one can be active at a time.
-They filter rows based on their behavior in the currently active step:
+These three filters are mutually exclusive — only one can be active at a time:

 |